AraBlocks/RFCs/0000-template.md

 > outcomes described by the content of this document.

 > If an RFC describes a data structure, a human readable visual representation
-> should be show, such as a JSON strucuture.
+> should be shown, such as a JSON structure.

 > If an RFC describes a system or protocol, visuals showing interactions
 > between entities described therein should be present along with